WNWC (AM)

-WNWC (1190 kHz "Faith 1190 WNWC" or "Faith Radio") is a radio station in Sun Prairie, Wisconsin, owned and operated by University of Northwestern – St. Paul.
+WNWC (1190 kHz "Faith 1190 WNWC" or "Faith Radio") is an AM radio station in Sun Prairie, Wisconsin, owned and operated by University of Northwestern – St. Paul.
 It is a non-profit, listener-supported radio station relying on donations from the local community throughout the year.
 It also broadcasts on an FM translator at 104.7 FM, covering Madison, Wisconsin and surrounding areas from a transmitter located south of Sun Prairie.

 History

 Early success and financial trouble

 Erin Broadcasting Corporation, owned by Nancy and John McMahon, put the 1190 frequency on the air in Madison as WERU on January 13, 1982.
 WERU, a daytime-only station, initially aired an adult standards format using the Music of Your Life syndicated format.
 Before signing on, the station scored a major coup when it lured market "morning institution" Jim Mader from WIBA (1310 AM).
 The company also purchased WMAD (92.1 FM) before WERU signed on.
 The station made an immediate impression in the Madison radio ratings, ranking third in the market in its first book.

 However, the 8.3 posted in its first year would be the high water mark for the frequency, as ratings fell every year in the 1980s after the station's debut.
 Mader left in 1984 for WNLT (94.9 FM), a move that prompted a breach of contract lawsuit.

 Erin sold WERU and WMAD to Jay and Loretta Blackburn in 1985 for $2.4 million.
 As part of an engineering overhaul, WERU kept its format but became WMAD, matching the FM.
 Ratings continued to slide despite the changes.
 The Blackburns, however, had more pressing issues of a financial nature, including debts owed to the Internal Revenue Service.
 After they could not meet their obligations to the original owners, the McMahons bought back WMAD-AM-FM for one dollar in November 1986.